Giskard-AI/giskard-hub/script-docs/hub/sdk/reference/resources/index.rst

-:og:description: Hub Resources Reference - Documentation for all resource classes in Giskard Hub SDK.
-Learn how to interact with projects, datasets, models, and other Hub resources programmatically.
+:og:title: Giskard Hub - Enterprise Agent Testing - Resources Reference :og:description: Learn how to interact with projects, datasets, models, and other Hub resources programmatically for LLM agent testing.

 Resources
 =========